praetoria/mittn/docs/README_fuzzer.md

 of nodes, you need a database with network connectivity.
 If you only need a local database, you can use a file-based (such as sqlite) database.
-The latter is much easier to set up as it requires no database server or users to be defined.
+The latter is much easier to set up as it requires no database server or users to be defined, this is the default behaviour.

 Whichever database you use, you will provide the configuration options in features/environment.py as a database URI.
 For details on the URI